TypicalHog/randevu/README.md

 You could append certain items with some extra characters to get completely different and unrelated reminders from other people, if you really wanted that.
 WEED, Weed, WEED1, WEED_ and WEED420 are all treated as different objects.
 Think of the object IDs like passwords.
 Same password gets you the same reminders as other people.
+NOTE: Naming convention is not set in stone, at least not yet.

 N is an integer 0 and up.
 It represents the desired randevu level.
 N = 5 would mean the user would get reminders for a specific item every 32 (2^5) days, on average.